lesiukmichal/bethe/README.md

 To install the program, you require:
 - a C++ compiler compliant with the C++17 standard (or newer);
+- (optional) Doxygen library to generate full documentation of the code;
 - Boost library, https://www.boost.org/;
 - Eigen library, https://eigen.tuxfamily.org/index.php?title=Main_Page;